quietui/quiet/docs/docs/components/dialog.md

 ### Changing the placement

 By default, dialogs appear in the center of the screen.
-To make the dialog slide in from the side of the screen like a drawer, set the `placement` attribute to `start`, `end`, `top`, or `bottom`.
+To make the dialog slide in from the side of the screen like a drawer, set the `placement` attribute to `start`, `end`, `top`, `bottom`, or `full`.

 ```html {.example}
 <quiet-dialog id="dialog__placement">